isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    For more information on defining individual layout elements like header, footer, page number, title, and more, see *Work with page layout elements*.

 ## Use Stylesheets to customize PDF
 Settings in the Stylesheets component allow you to style the page layout components and DITA content using the WYSIWYG editor or directly work with the CSS file.
 You can create your own styles or customize the default style properties.
 The WYSIWYG editor gives you the access to most of the properties that you would need to style your page layout or DITA content.
-For advanced customizations, you can work directly in the CSS editor.
+For advanced customizations, you can work directly in the Source view.

 ### Create a new stylesheet
 While CSS files are provided for content and layout, you can create a new stylesheet to apply multiple customizations to a specific style type that can then be applied to a target component.
-For example, to style a TOC title (`.toc-title`), you can apply a font size of 21 pt in Stylesheet A and a font size of 26 pt in Stylesheet B.
+By default, sample CSS files are bundled within the product.
+These CSS files are meant to help you organize your styling information across content and layouts.
+You can choose to merge these styles in a single CSS file or multiple files.

+By default, whenever you create a new page layout, the `layout.css` file is included within the new page layout.
+If you want the page layout to contain styles from a different CSS file, then you can simply drag-and-drop the desired CSS file on the new page layout’s content editing area.
+To validate if the CSS file has been embedded within the page layout, switch to the Source view and you will find a link to the CSS file in the `<head>` element.

 To create a stylesheet, follow the below steps:
 1. In the **Templates** panel, do one of the following: